mar23-lab/SAST/README.md

-# 🔒 CI/CD SAST Security Boilerplate
+# 🔒 Universal SAST Boilerplate

-A comprehensive, production-ready CI/CD boilerplate for Static Application Security Testing (SAST) with centralized configuration, multi-channel notifications, and demo mode capabilities.
+**Transform any repository into a secure, enterprise-ready project with automated SAST scanning, professional dashboards, and comprehensive DevSecOps integration.**

+> **🎉 Now Available**: Universal boilerplate mode!
+One-command setup for any project type.
+See [Universal Setup](#-universal-setup) below.

 ## 🎯 Overview